evelyn323/Most-Active-Cookie/README.md

 # Most-Active-Cookie

-Command line program that processes cookie log file and returns the most active cookie for specified day.
-If multiple cookies meet that criteria, all cookies are returned on separate lines.
+## Problem Description

-cookie log file format:
+Given a cookie log file in the following format:

 cookie,timestamp